Kim In-seo

 Kim In-seo (김인서; born 11 January 1984) is a South Korean actress, best known for her portrayal of Se-jung in the 2010 action thriller film I Saw the Devil.

 Works

-She is best known for her portrayal of Se-jung in the action film I Saw the Devil, the film which was censored thrice to get an adult rating in South Korea.
+She is best known for her portrayal of Se-jung in the action film I Saw the Devil, which was censored thrice to get an adult rating in South Korea.
 In the international cut of the film, her sex scene with Choi Min-sik, which exposed her naked butt was cut, while at the same time being retained in the Korean cut.

-She has also appeared in another Korean films like Children, Goodbye Mom and drama series like Flower Band, Vampire Prosecutor, Please Come Back, Soon-ae and The Musical.
+She has also appeared in other Korean films like Children, Goodbye Mom and drama series like Flower Band, Vampire Prosecutor, Please Come Back, Soon-ae and The Musical.

+Personal life

+Kim took a break from acting and married her non-celebrity boyfriend in September 2014.
+She gave birth to their two daughters, before returning to acting in 2020.